-2) RealTime does not provide absolutely accurate estimates of arrival timing at Lower Granite Dam; to the extent that there are errors in RealTime predictions, those errors will be propagated downstream by CRiSP.
-This year, RealTime predictions for some stocks began after the run had already begun to pass (this can be observed with the truncated confidence interval for CATHEC on the Inseason Forecast pages in the Passage Bar Graphs view), and is summarized in Table 7.
-Also, RealTime does not necessarily use all of the PIT tags from a stock but uses particular ones (tagged during a particular time period, by a particular group of researchers).
+2) RealTime does not provide absolutely accurate estimates of arrival timing at Lower Granite Dam; to the extent that there are errors in RealTime predictions, those errors are propagated downstream by CRiSP.
+RealTime does not necessarily use all of the PIT tag detections for a stock but uses particular ones (tagged during a particular time period, by a particular group of researchers).
 This makes their sample size smaller and therefore more sensitive to individual fish arrivals.